 • Initially, the WPA has maintained a limited membership of 150 members.
 Interestingly, this elite group of artists represents 35 different states as well as Canada, Jamaica, and Mexico.

 These are original "Whiskey Painters of America" paintings by Luke Buck.
-Click on the images below for enlargements and more information about each
+Click on the images below for enlargements and more detailed information about each

 painting.